TeKraft/LBS-Engine/Readme.md

 - Create application (bundle.js) with `npm run build`
 - Start application with `cordova run <platform_name>`

+### Layers Exchange

+If you would like to test your application in your own hometown have a look at the layers.json [here](https://github.com/TeKraft/TourChamp/tree/master/src/data_components).
+There you can see the overall scheme of the spots, that are added to the map.
+The current layers.json is for the inner city of Münster.
+The layersMockUpMS.json was edited for a presentation around the [IfGi](https://www.uni-muenster.de/Geoinformatics/) in Münster.

+If you want to take your own spots, edit the layers.json or add a new file.
+Then this new file needs be loaded in the App, Map and Game component instead of the layers.json.
+Good luck.

 ### Architectural Overview

 The developed application added a new component to the existing architecture and also edited other components.
 To fully integrate the new Game component, the App, Map and Settings component needed to be updated.